-While many physical factors can lead to sexual dysfunction, researchers have found that the primary cause of sexual problems in women is psychological.
+Many physical factors can lead to sexual dysfunction.
+However, researchers state that the primary cause of sexual problems in women is psychological.

-Lori Brotto, professor of gynaecology at the University of British Columbia, has found the following to be the leading causes of sexual dysfunction:
+For instance, Lori Brotto, professor of gynaecology at the University of British Columbia, lists these causes of sexual dysfunction:

 - interpersonal relationships

 In 2008, Brotto researched the effects of mindfulness on the sexual desire of cancer survivors.

 Brotto found that women who practise breathing meditations and cognitive behavioural therapy have improved sexual functioning.
 And, mindfulness was found to be more effective compared to alternative treatments.

 When we practice meditation as a couple, we aim to cultivate compassion.